 Alterations to a Façade that is Not Visible:

 Alterations that are not visible from the public street (not including a public alley) may be approved administratively by Landmark Preservation staff if the alterations do not impact the form of the structure, do not impact significant architectural details, and clearly meet the design guidelines.
 The type of alterations that may be administratively approved may include window and door replacements or changes to a few window and door openings, new or altered porches, new decks and balconies, new awnings and canopies, new rear dormers, alterations and additions to garages and secondary structures, and site changes.
 To apply for Landmark Preservation design review for non-visible alterations, visit the Design Guidelines and Application Materials page, and go to the General Design Review tab.

 Alterations that are visible from a public street (not a public alley) require review by the Landmark Preservation Commission or Lower Downtown Design Review Commission.
 To apply for Landmark Preservation design review, visit the Design Guidelines and Application Materials page, and go to the General Design Review tab.

 Landmark Preservation reviews applications for signage on all buildings in historic districts and all Denver landmarks, including comprehensive sign plans.
 Applications are reviewed for consistency with the appropriate design standards and guidelines.

-For more information about the demolition review process, go to Demolition and Certificate of Non-Historic Status Review.
+For more information about the demolition review process, go to Demolition and Certificate of Demolition Eligibility Review.